• Home

 Our Barred Hollands

 Hollands are listed as a critically endangered American breed.
 This breed was created in the 1930's with a dual-purpose white egg layer in mind, and thus, the Holland was hatched.
 Because of their barring, Barred Hollands are feather sexable at hatch.
+Our line is originally from Sandhill Preservation, we hatched two dozen eggs in 2022 and have been working on increasing overall weight with this variety.
 Hens can lay 200-240 large white eggs per year.
-This breed is moderately cold hardy.
-They are known to be extremely friendly with calm temperaments, making them a great choice for families with younger children.
+Barred Hollands are recognized by the APA.

 Barred Holland Cockerel